Why This One Core Value Means So Much

 - There was passion in university because what I studied aligned with my values.

 - There was ZERO drive in my corporate job because it didn’t align.

 - There is immense love for my job at The Sponge.
-Because their goal is to help positively impact the world by helping good businesses become better brands.
+Because their goal is to help positively impact the world by help all brands be good for the world.
 They also care about values.
 They care about their employees.
 Oh, and they’re a proud B Corporation… honestly the list could go on.

 Do you see a pattern here?

 Values enabled me to do the best of what I was doing at the time.
 When values were aligned, I felt supported and had that innate drive to accomplish.